Learn with us in Israel-Palestine

 Empowering Conversations

 Our programs are designed for you to learn and act.
-Our programs are usually capped at fifteen people, so each participant has the chance to engage in robust conversation with our speakers.
+Our programs are capped at fifteen people, so each participant has the chance to engage in robust conversation with our speakers.
 We prioritize time for personal reflection and group conversation, so each person who joins Extend emerges from our program with a clear sense of what they have learned and how they want to act to help create a more just future in Israel–Palestine.

 Grassroots